Essential Pit Stops on the Milford Sound Road

 1. Te Anau

 The start of State Highway 94 is a must-visit in itself!
-Go on a boat ride across Lake Te Anau to the waterfall and whirlpool-filled Te Anau Glowworm Caves (more info on Viator, Tripadvisor, Klook or KKday), or take the lakeside walkway to the Te Anau Bird Sanctuary which is free for everybody.
-Make sure to fill up on gas and any other supplies that you may need for your Milford Sound trip as there is no fuel station along the Milford Road.
-Check out the 10 Te Anau Must-Dos for more things to do there.
+Go on a boat ride across Lake Te Anau to the waterfall and whirlpool-filled Te Anau Glowworm Caves (more info on Viator, Klook or KKday), or take the lakeside walkway to the Te Anau Bird Sanctuary which is free for everybody.
+Make sure to fill up on gas and any other supplies you may need for your Milford Sound trip as there is no fuel station along the Milford Road.
+Check out the 20 Best Things to Do in Te Anau for more things to do in the area.

 Location: The start of the Milford Road.